 Do We Need to Specify Good Ideas?

 My ratio of sold, published novels to novels written is pretty low, because about 80% of my ideas are shit.
-I don’t know their shit until I write them, sadly.
+I don’t know they’re shit until I write them, sadly.
 Because this ratio is so low, part of being a novelist is a constant stream of ideas that you then turn into a constant stream of books.
 Now, your definition of constant will vary.
 Some folks are more deliberate in their approach, and some folks, by dint of high sales, good reviews, and reputation can pick and choose which ideas to work on, because whatever they wind up producing will get published.
 For me, it’s all about finding that new idea that gets me excited and can sell to a publisher, which isn’t always easy.

 Freelance is even more exhausting: As much as you’re producing content for people, you’re also expected to pitch ideas on a constant basis.
 The key to any freelance career, in fact, is the constant, steady pitching of ideas to the people who have the budget to buy ideas.